KevsterAmp/DASHBOARD-TO-DO/backend/README.md

 - TodoEditView
 - Delete logic
 - re-implement javascript for tag filter and drag and drop
-- Only users that created their tasks can access and see them
 - Redirect to login site when not logged in
 - Improve login, signup website